CYX22222003/ProjectKorolev/README.md

 - **Natural Language Processing (NLP)**: Use NLP models to read through the text and summarize each session.
     - **Dialogue transcription**: Generate a text transcription for the consulting sessions with patients.
     - **Text Summarization**: Generate concise summaries of each session, highlighting key points, treatment changes, and notable events.
-    - **Sentiment Analysis**: Analyze the emotional tone of the notes to gauge the patient’s mood and progression over time.
+    - **Sentiment Analysis**: Analyze the emotional tone of the notes to gauge the patient’s mood of a specific sessions.
 - *current progress*: We have implemented the summarization and sentimental services with the help of Gemini API.
 The dialogue transcription has also be implemented based on the transformer model.
 <img src="/ProjectKorolev/images/image6.png" >